PranavSalunke/Simple-Reddit-Analysis/README.md

 At first, I thought this would be pretty easy...
 It wasn't.

 I wanted to run this for long periods of time in order to get lots of data to analyze.
 I couldn't do it on my laptop since I had to shut it down.
-So, I needed to run it on a raspberry pi.
+So I had to find another way.
+I ended up running it on a raspberry pi.
 But with that, came the problem that I couldn't monitor it when I was out and about.
-So I had to learn to create log files, and I even made a way to post debug stuff to a private subreddit so I could look it when I couldn't access the pi.
+So I had to learn to create log files, and I even made a way to post debug stuff to a private subreddit so I could look it when I couldn't access the pi (was only set up on the local network).

 Another issue that came from using the pi was that it uses UTC as the local time but my laptop is in PST.
 I was very confused about why the times didn't line up, but once I figured it out, I would manually change the time format when running it.
 I quickly got bored of that and I had to find a way to detect which system I was using.
+Only issue is that converting from UTC to PST is +7 or 8 hours depending on day light savings and I don't do that automatically as of now.

 I also had to learn to do error checks.
 In the beginning, it would crash a lot because of exceptions.
 I realized some of these were due to special characters in post titles.
 So I began to check for those and just catch it and move on.
 There were other errors like this for encoding and decoding characters that I had to take care of.
-As frustrating as it was, it was interesting to see that this was something to keep in mind.
+As frustrating as it was, it was interesting to see that this was something to keep in mind for long running scripts.

 In one of the first runs I had, the csv wouldn't be read correctly.
 It took me a while to learn that it wasn't something I was doing wrong (for once) but that some titles would have commas in them that would confuse the csv reader.
 So I began to remove those as I read the titles in.
 Same thing with double quotes.